Anonymous threatens China, Hong Kong authorities with website blackout

 "Here's your heads up, prepare for us, try to stop it, the only success you will have will be taking all your sites offline," an Anonymous statement posted online said.
 "China, you cannot stop us.
 You should have expected us before abusing your power against the citizens of Hong Kong."

-Demonstrations in Hong Kong have seen the use of tear gas, violent clashes and mass disruptions to business and traffic as people campaign for the right to democratically elect the Asian financial hub's leader.
+Pro-democracy demonstrations in Hong Kong have swept up tens of thousands of protesters over the past 11 days, which have seen the use of tear gas, violent clashes and mass disruptions to business and traffic as people campaign for the right to democratically elect the Asian financial hub's leader.

 Hong Kong's refusal so far to negotiate with protesters, and a police reaction that many labelled as heavy-handed, has sparked widespread condemnation that has now spread to Anonymous, which often campaigns for civil liberties by attacking people or institutions it sees as opponents of those rights.